 The community can submit a proposal for future consideration.
 Stakeholders can review the proposals that get passed on, and then they get sent to the next stage where ZEN holders can vote on where funding gets placed.
 Each holder would stake a deposit of ZEN, which will allow them to participate in this voting process.
 The architecture of the community-based treasury model is being developed in collaboration with IOHK.

 Due to the overarching nature of several functionalities that the Horizen team wants to implement into the platform, like decentralized governance and application development, it was decided to take a sidechain approach for the integration of these.

-A sidechain implementation is completely decoupled from the mainchain, so no modifications of the core client are required, except for the initial implementation of the cross-chain transfer (CCT) protocol and sidechain support.
-As such, possible security impacts in case of faulty implementation of the sidechain functionalities are bounded inside and limited to the sidechain.
+A sidechain implementation, called Zendoo, is completely decoupled from the mainchain, so no modifications of the core client are required, except for the initial implementation of the cross-chain transfer (CCT) protocol and sidechain support.
+As such, possible security impacts in case of faulty implementation of the sidechain functionalities are bounded inside and limited to the specific sidechain.
 Sidechains are hosted on Horizen's already available network of Secure and Super Nodes, in a fully decentralized and unfederated model.
 This system relies on the cross-chain transfer (CCT) protocol, which Horizen is providing.
-All sidechains employ the same unified cross-chain transfer protocol, that is known by the mainchain.
+All sidechains employ the same unified cross-chain transfer protocol, which is known to the mainchain.

 Sidechains can be created with the programming language and consensus mechanism that best suits your application while retaining the ability to communicate information and value back to the Horizen mainchain’s network and nodes.

 For the sidechain consensus protocol reference implementation, the team adopted a modified version of the Ouroboros Praos proof-of-stake protocol.
 Ouroboros Praos is the algorithm developed by IOHK and will be used in Cardano’s consensus protocol.
 The collaboration on the implementation follows an official partnership between the two.